adkelley/tailwindcss-webpack-starter/README.md

 After that you will have a ready to deploy bundle at `/dist`

-## Contributing
+## Advanced

-Have a lot of experience with Webpack and suggestions on how we could improve this starter template?
-We'd love a PR!
+See notes.org in this directory for additional detail on this configuration